 You are reading these words right now.
-Light is hitting your retina, electrical signals are firing through your optic nerve, and patterns of neural activity are forming in your visual cortex.
+Light is striking your retina, electrical signals are racing through your optic nerve, and patterns of activity are forming in your visual cortex.
 All of that is biology — measurable, explainable, reducible to chemistry and electricity.

-That question is what philosopher David Chalmers named the Hard Problem of Consciousness in 1995.
-And despite every advance in neuroscience, despite brain scanners that can watch your thoughts form in real time, despite AI systems that can mimic human speech with eerie accuracy — we are no closer to answering it than we were the day Chalmers first wrote it down.
+That question is what the philosopher David Chalmers named the Hard Problem of Consciousness in 1995.
+And despite every advance in neuroscience — despite scanners that watch thoughts form in real time, despite AI that mimics human speech with eerie fluency — we are no closer to answering it than the day Chalmers first wrote it down.
+It may be the most intimate mystery in all of science: the one thing you know for absolute certain, and the one thing science cannot explain.

 The Easy Problems and the Hard One

-To understand why this problem is genuinely hard — not just difficult, but perhaps the hardest question in all of science — it helps to contrast it with what Chalmers called the easy problems of consciousness.
-These are things like: how does the brain integrate information from different senses?
-How do we focus attention?
-How do we distinguish sleeping from waking?
-How do we report on our own mental states?
+To see why this problem is genuinely hard — not merely difficult, but perhaps the hardest question in all of science — it helps to contrast it with what Chalmers called the easy problems of consciousness.
+These are questions like: how does the brain integrate information from different senses?
+How do we focus attention, tell sleeping from waking, or report on our own mental states?

-The word “easy” here does not mean simple.
-These problems are enormously complex and will take decades to fully solve.
-But they are tractable.
-They are the kind of problems that science knows how to approach — measure the brain, map the circuits, build models, test predictions.
+“Easy” here does not mean simple.
+These problems are enormously complex and will take decades to solve.
+But they are tractable — the kind of thing science knows how to attack, by measuring the brain, mapping the circuits, building models, and testing predictions.

-The hard problem is different in kind, not just degree.
-Even if you perfectly mapped every neuron in a human brain, traced every signal, explained every behaviour and every report a person makes about their inner life — you would still face a further question: why is there a felt experience accompanying all that processing?
-Why isn’t it all happening in the dark, with no inner light of awareness at all?
+The hard problem is different in kind, not degree.
+Even if you perfectly mapped every neuron, traced every signal, and explained every behaviour and report a person makes about their inner life, you would still face a further question: why is there a felt experience accompanying all that processing?
+Why isn’t it happening in the dark, with no inner light of awareness at all?
+Philosophers call the space between physical description and felt experience the “explanatory gap,” a phrase coined by Joseph Levine in 1983 — and no current theory has closed it.

 Qualia: The Private Texture of Experience

-Philosophers use the word qualia to describe the raw, subjective feel of experience.
+Philosophers use the word qualia for the raw, subjective feel of experience.
 The redness of red.
 The sharpness of pain.
-The particular quality of tasting coffee versus tasting tea.
-These are not just information — they have a character, a texture, an inner nature that is entirely private to the person having them.
+The particular quality of tasting coffee rather than tea.
+These are not merely information; they have a character, a texture, an inner nature entirely private to the one having them.

-Consider the thought experiment philosopher Frank Jackson proposed in 1982, known as Mary’s Room.
-Mary is a brilliant scientist who has spent her entire life in a black and white room, studying colour vision.
-She knows every physical fact about how the human eye detects wavelengths of light, how the brain processes colour signals, how people describe their colour experiences.
-She knows everything science can tell us about seeing red.
+Consider the thought experiment the philosopher Frank Jackson proposed in 1982, known as Mary’s Room.
+Mary is a brilliant scientist who has spent her whole life in a black-and-white room, studying colour vision.
+She knows every physical fact about how the eye detects wavelengths, how the brain processes colour, how people describe their colour experiences.
+She knows everything science can say about seeing red.

 What Neuroscience Has and Has Not Found

-But identifying the correlates of consciousness is not the same as explaining consciousness.
-Knowing that a certain brain pattern accompanies the experience of seeing red does not explain why there is an experience at all.
-The gap between the neural activity and the felt quality of experience remains unbridged.
+But identifying the correlates of consciousness is not the same as explaining it.
+Knowing which brain pattern accompanies the experience of red does not explain why there is any experience at all.
+The gap between the neural activity and the felt quality remains unbridged.
 Scientists can tell you which lights are on in the brain — they cannot tell you why anyone is home.

 The Leading Theories and Their Problems

-Several serious theoretical frameworks have been proposed for consciousness, each attempting to bridge the explanatory gap in a different way.
+Several serious frameworks have been proposed, each trying to bridge the explanatory gap in a different way.
 None has been accepted as definitive.

-Global Workspace Theory, associated with the cognitive scientist Bernard Baars and the neuroscientist Stanislas Dehaene, proposes that consciousness arises when information is broadcast widely across the brain through a central workspace — a kind of neural bulletin board that makes information globally available to different processing systems.
-When information reaches this workspace it becomes conscious; when it does not, it is processed unconsciously.
-The theory has significant empirical support and explains many features of conscious experience.
-Its critics argue that it describes the neural mechanism of access consciousness — which information becomes available for report and control — without addressing why access of this kind is accompanied by subjective experience at all.
+Global Workspace Theory, associated with Bernard Baars and the neuroscientist Stanislas Dehaene, proposes that consciousness arises when information is broadcast widely across the brain through a central “workspace” — a neural bulletin board making information globally available.
+Information that reaches the workspace becomes conscious; information that does not is processed unconsciously.
+The theory has strong empirical support, but critics argue it describes the mechanism of access — which information becomes available for report and control — without explaining why such access should feel like anything.

-Integrated Information Theory, developed by the neuroscientist Giulio Tononi, proposes that consciousness is identical to integrated information — a mathematically defined quantity called phi that measures how much a system’s parts interact in ways that cannot be reduced to their separate contributions.
-Any system with phi greater than zero has some degree of consciousness; highly integrated systems like the human brain have very high phi and rich conscious experience.
-IIT makes specific, testable predictions about which physical systems are conscious and which are not.
+Integrated Information Theory, developed by the neuroscientist Giulio Tononi, proposes that consciousness simply is integrated information — a mathematically defined quantity, phi, measuring how much a system’s parts interact in ways that cannot be reduced to their separate contributions.
+Any system with phi above zero has some degree of consciousness; a richly integrated brain has very high phi.
+It makes specific, testable predictions, but critics note it implies that certain simple non-biological systems would be conscious, which many find implausible, and that its mathematics does not obviously explain why integrated information should feel like anything.

 Orchestrated Objective Reduction, proposed by the physicist Roger Penrose and the anaesthesiologist Stuart Hameroff, is the most radical of the major theories.
-It argues that consciousness arises from quantum mechanical processes in structures called microtubules within neurons — and specifically from a form of quantum state reduction that Penrose argues is not computable and therefore cannot be replicated by conventional artificial intelligence.
-Most neuroscientists consider the proposal speculative and the proposed mechanism implausible given the warm, wet environment of the brain, which is generally thought to decohere quantum states too rapidly for them to play a functional role.
+It argues that consciousness arises from quantum processes in structures called microtubules inside neurons — and specifically from a kind of quantum state reduction that Penrose believes is non-computable, and so beyond the reach of conventional AI.
+Most neuroscientists consider it speculative, doubting that delicate quantum states could survive the warm, wet environment of the brain long enough to matter.

-Panpsychism — the view that consciousness or proto-conscious properties are fundamental features of reality, present to some degree in all matter — has experienced a significant revival in academic philosophy.
-Philosophers including Philip Goff and Galen Strawson have argued that panpsychism is the most coherent solution to the hard problem: if consciousness cannot be derived from wholly non-conscious physical processes, perhaps it was never absent from the physical world in the first place.
-Critics argue that panpsychism faces a combination problem — explaining how simple proto-conscious properties in particles combine to produce the rich unified consciousness of a human being — that is no easier than the original hard problem.
+Panpsychism — the view that consciousness, or proto-conscious properties, are fundamental features of reality present to some degree in all matter — has enjoyed a striking revival in academic philosophy.
+Thinkers such as Philip Goff and Galen Strawson argue it is the most coherent answer to the hard problem: if consciousness cannot be derived from wholly non-conscious ingredients, perhaps it was never fully absent from the physical world.
+Its critics point to the “combination problem” — explaining how tiny proto-conscious fragments in particles combine into the unified consciousness of a person — which may be no easier than the original puzzle.

 Anaesthesia and the Edge of Awareness

-One of the most unsettling implications of our incomplete understanding of consciousness is the phenomenon of anaesthesia awareness.
-In roughly one in every thousand surgical procedures under general anaesthesia, patients later report having been conscious during the operation — aware of sounds, sensations, or even pain — while being completely unable to move or communicate.
+One of the most unsettling implications of our incomplete understanding is the phenomenon of anaesthesia awareness.
+In roughly one in every thousand procedures under general anaesthesia, patients later report having been conscious during the operation — aware of sounds, sensations, even pain — while unable to move or signal.

 Consciousness and Artificial Intelligence

-The hard problem of consciousness has become more practically urgent with the rapid development of artificial intelligence.
-As AI systems become more sophisticated — responding to queries with apparent understanding, expressing what look like preferences and emotions, engaging in extended coherent conversation — the question of whether they have any inner experience becomes harder to dismiss as merely philosophical.
+The hard problem has become far more urgent with the rise of artificial intelligence.
+As systems grow more sophisticated — answering with apparent understanding, expressing what look like preferences and emotions, holding extended coherent conversation — the question of whether they have any inner experience becomes harder to wave away as merely philosophical.

-The stakes of this uncertainty are not trivial.
-Questions about the moral status of AI systems, the rights and protections they might deserve, and the ethical responsibilities of those who create them all depend, ultimately, on the answer to a question we cannot yet answer: is there something it is like to be this system?
+The stakes are not trivial.
+Questions about the moral status of AI systems, the protections they might deserve, and the responsibilities of those who build them all rest, ultimately, on a question we cannot yet answer: is there something it is like to be this system?

 What the Wisdom Traditions Said

-The hard problem of consciousness is a recent philosophical formulation of a question that has occupied human thought for millennia.
-Every major wisdom tradition has addressed, in its own terms, the nature of awareness and its relationship to the physical world.
+The hard problem is a recent formulation of a question that has occupied human thought for millennia.
+Every major contemplative tradition has addressed, in its own terms, the nature of awareness and its relationship to the physical world.

 Advaita Vedanta — the non-dualist school of Hindu philosophy — holds that consciousness is the fundamental ground of reality, not a product of it.
 The brain does not generate consciousness; it is a localised modification of consciousness, as a wave is a localised modification of the ocean.
-This position is precisely what IIT and panpsychist theories approach from a scientific direction, and what Swami Rama — whose physiological demonstrations at the Menninger Foundation showed voluntary control of processes conventional medicine considered unconscious — embodied in practice.
-For a full account of his life and teaching, see our article on Living with Himalayan Masters.
+This is strikingly close to where panpsychist and information-based theories arrive from the scientific direction — and to what Swami Rama, whose demonstrations at the Menninger Foundation showed voluntary control over processes medicine considered involuntary, embodied in practice.

 Why the Hard Problem May Never Be Solved — and Why That Matters

-Some philosophers — most notably Colin McGinn — have argued that the hard problem of consciousness is insoluble in principle: that human cognitive faculties, having evolved for practical survival rather than metaphysical investigation, are simply not equipped to understand the relationship between brain and experience.
-We are cognitively closed to the solution in the same way a dog is cognitively closed to calculus — not because the answer does not exist, but because the kind of minds we have cannot reach it.
+Some philosophers, most notably Colin McGinn, argue the hard problem is insoluble in principle: that human minds, having evolved for practical survival rather than metaphysical insight, are simply not equipped to grasp the relationship between brain and experience.
+We would be cognitively closed to the answer in the way a dog is cognitively closed to calculus — not because no answer exists, but because our kind of mind cannot reach it.

-What is clear is that the hard problem matters — practically, ethically, and scientifically — regardless of whether it is solved.
-How we treat other people, how we relate to animals, how we design and deploy AI systems, how we understand suffering and wellbeing — all of these depend on assumptions about consciousness that we hold without examination.
-The hard problem does not ask us to find an answer.
+What is clear is that the hard problem matters — practically, ethically, and scientifically — whether or not it is ever solved.
+How we treat other people, how we relate to animals, how we design and deploy AI, how we understand suffering and wellbeing: all of these rest on assumptions about consciousness we usually hold without examination.
+The hard problem does not demand that we find an answer today.
 It asks us to stop pretending we already have one.

 Frequently Asked Questions